 Zelle has a page with instructions on how to report a scam.
 You can complete their online form or call 1-844-428-8542 to report your experience.
 There is no guarantee you will get your money back by reporting the problem, but you should do so anyway.
 Also, report the theft to your bank.

-Guarding yourself against Zelle fraud
+How to protect yourself from Zelle fraud

 Although the world is full of scammers itching to take your money, you can take steps to safeguard your accounts and your funds.
 Use the following tips to stay safe.